 This stems from the fact that the more pronounced the helix angle, the smaller the space between the teeth.
 Since there is a reduction in the overall spacing of the teeth, the material size must change to compensate.
 This can be better understood with a machining example:

-Image (24) shows a gear cutter used for milling, same as in image (21).
+Image ({enum}_gearCutterMilling) shows a gear cutter used for milling, same as in image ({enum}_helicalMilling).
 Milling is probably the simplest gear making process to understand since the cutter shapes the space between teeth:

-What's interesting is what would happen if the cutter was rotated as in image (21)?
+What's interesting is what would happen if the cutter was rotated as in image ({enum}_helicalMilling)?
 How would the gear's teeth look?
-To understand this, the image bellow introduces a new green cutter section (which is the same as the blue cutter section) and rotates it.
+To understand this, the image below introduces a new green cutter section (which is the same as the blue cutter section) and rotates it.
 This rotation is how helical gears would be manufactured using milling:

 NOTE: The blue cutter and the green cutter are exactly the same.
 On the right side of the image, the green cutter lines are dashed because it is a projection, not the actual geometry of the cutter.